Aaina-bugsy/Web-Scraping-Data-Aggregation/README.md

-# Automated Web Scraping and Data Aggregation Script 📝
+# Automated Web Scraping and Data Aggregation

 This project is designed to fetch and aggregate weather data from the OpenWeather API and store it in a local SQLite database for reporting and analysis.